nagracks/py_rename/README.md

                         prefix filename with prefix string -B string, --postfix string
-                        postfix filename with postfix string -n, --dryrun          perform a dry run (will no run any actions) -s, --silent          silence output
+                        postfix filename with postfix string -n, --dryrun          perform a dry run (will not run any actions) -s, --silent          silence output
   --lower               lowercase the filename --remove-space        remove space with underscore